 Because that means I’m going to get another shot at making them a customer.
 Customers are some of my favorite people.

-“Only 10.9 percent of e-mail experts send emails with subject lines of 20 characters or less and 20 characters.”
+“Only 10.9 percent of e-mail experts send emails with subject lines of 20 characters or less.”

 Yes, we may have abused our email privilege, but not by sending too much email.
 It’s something else.